Phoenix Nursing Home Understaffing Lawyers

 When a nursing home becomes understaffed, it places extraneous stress on the existing staff members in place.
 This stress can come in the form of overtime, sometimes 14 hours or more, and additional duties placed on them that they just don’t have the time to complete.
 This stress can sometimes lead to the physical and emotional abuse of the elderly that are within the care of the staff.
 While the stress is no excuse for abuse of any kind, it is the leading cause of elderly abuse within nursing homes.

-Because understaffing at nursing homes also places extra demands on the staff within the home, they can sometimes find it difficult to perform all of their given tasks within one day, or one shift.
+Because understaffing at nursing homes in Phoenix also places extra demands on the staff within the home, they can sometimes find it difficult to perform all of their given tasks within one day, or one shift.
 When this happens, things can quickly become overlooked.
 Medications can be forgotten, patients can be left in their beds without being turned or moved, leading to muscle atrophy.
 Sometimes, residents can even go unfed or left in their pajamas all day, because the staff in place simply didn’t have time in their day to tend to them, or with all the other demands placed on them throughout the day, they forgot.
 Again, this is never an excuse for elderly abuse or neglect, but it does happen.
 More often than we’d like to think about.

 Overtime also isn’t always viewed as something to be feared or avoided by staff members.
 Overtime hours often bring an increased pay for those hours, plus the bonus of being looked upon favorably by the owner or supervisor, because those staff members are willing to go above and beyond.
 However, as anyone with a loved one in a nursing home knows, being there simply isn’t enough if the proper care and treatment isn’t being administered.